AGitUser0001/WRO-FE-2025/README.md

 | Total Price Before Tax   | $  |
 | Total Price   | $  |
 ## How We Built the Robot
-The construction of our robot will be split up into 7 steps, step zero being to first print our 3d prints which can be found in our 3d prints folder, step one being to modify the chasis, step two being to next gather all the required parts and components, step 3 is to attach the 3d prints ,step four is to start the build by attaching the movement parts, step five is to wire everything together, and finally step six which is to add the final parts, and step seven to finish the build with final touches.
+The construction of our robot will be split up into 8 steps, step zero being to first print our 3d prints which can be found in our 3d prints folder, step one being to modify the chasis and soldering, step two being to next gather all the required parts and components, step 3 is to attach the 3d prints ,step four is to start the build by attaching the movement parts, step five is to wire everything together, and finally step six which is to add the final parts, and step seven to finish the build with final touches.

 ***Step Zero:***
 This step is purely dedicated to acquiring the 3d prints, you will need to find the prints in the 3d prints folder on our repository, next download them and print them out, if you are unsure on how to you can always use external help such as chatgt or youtube.

 ***First step:***
 This step is to alter your chassis to become fit for our build with a series of modifications.
-These being first to take out the long beam on the top which is connected to the front and rear gear boxes as it is in the way, and then secondly to take out the servo housing
+These being first to take out the long beam on the top which is connected to the front and rear gear boxes as it is in the way, and then secondly to take out the servo housing.

 **1.**
 ![images](/images/chassis%20beam.png)
 **2.**
 ![images](/images/servo%20housing.png)

+Aswell this step includes soldering a wire and switch.
+You will need to solder a switch to a wire aswell as making it have one input and two outputs, the input will be form the battery and the outputs will be into the expansion board and into the esc for the bldc motor.

 ***Second step:***
 You need to gather all the parts and components for our robot, those which are listed before when we calculated the total cost of our robot, these components are a bldc motor, a servo motor, a camera, rasberry pi 5, all of our 3d prints, the expansion board, our chassis, battery, wires,  switch, velcro, tape, and electrical tape.